oliinz/oliinz.github.io/_posts/2021-05-12-hello-world!.markdown

 You can also try to set to 80 or 120 stamina to save gas then hope you win.
 You save gas + you get to feel great for beating the 98% chance.
 I don't recommend doing this.
 Is it worth the risk of losing 2 rounds to save gas?
 No, unless masyadong mahal ang BNB for gas, I guess?

 6️⃣ I appreciate the oracle system.
 I don't know why others hate it, I may be missing something pero I think it's a great selling point for those looking to earn a little ~~hehe little lang daw~~.
 If I understand correctly, the oracle is there to keep the rewards, and in-game expenses consistent (in usd) no matter the price of SKILL.
 This is great since walang uncertainty sa spending and earning.
-You spend and earn the same amount in USD.
+You SKILL you pay for spending and get for earning would be of the same value in USD every time.
 I might be wrong though and you might not agree with me which is fine.
-I'm willing to accept corrections.
 Bummer they *overrode* it.
 I hope they fix it.

 ----------